quantling/pyndl/README.rst

 .. warning::

     This package is still in alpha and there might be some API changes in the near future.
-If you want to suggest us some contact us under konstantin (dot) sering (ät) uni-tuebingen.de.
+If you have suggestings concerning the ``pyndl`` package, contact us under konstantin (dot) sering (ät) uni-tuebingen.de.

 .. note::